In the clinic for Oct. 18, 2023

 No Comments

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Mainz Biomed, Phenomix Sciences, Sequana Medical, Synchrony Medical.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Abbvie, ABVC, Amplifier, Apellis, Basilea, Biomea, Bolt, Celltrion, Cytoagents, Evelo, Gamida Cell, Hansa, Immunoforge, Inmune, Kineta, MBX, Monte Rosa, Nkgen, Ocean, Radionetics, Sobi, Taimed, Teva, Virion, Zealand.

 Briefs